CodeBreaker444/GAG/README.md

 - **Blazing-Fast Performance**: Leveraging the power of Go programming language, GAG delivers exceptional performance, ensuring minimal latency in microservice communication.

-- **gRPC and HTTP Support**: GAG seamlessly integrates both gRPC and HTTP protocols, providing flexibility in communication between microservices based on their specific requirements.
+- **gRPC and HTTP Support**: GAG seamlessly integrates both gRPC and HTTP protocols, providing flexibility in communication between microservices based on their specific requirements. (gRPC support will be added soon!)

 - **Configurability**: GAG is highly configurable, allowing users to customize authentication mechanisms, routing rules, and other parameters according to their needs.

-## Scope of Work

-The current scope of work for GAG includes:

-- [x] Implement JWT-based authentication with RSA decoding.

-- [x] Support both gRPC and HTTP protocols for microservice communication.

-- [x] Ensure high performance and low latency for API gateway operations.

-- [x] Provide configuration options for fine-tuning gateway behavior.

-## Future Work

-In the future, we plan to enhance GAG with the following features:

-- [ ] Support for additional JWT decoding algorithms (e.g., HMAC, ECDSA).

-- [ ] Implement rate limiting and throttling capabilities for improved security and resource management.

-- [ ] Integrate with monitoring and logging solutions for enhanced observability.

-- [ ] Develop comprehensive documentation and examples for easier adoption and integration.

 ## Building and Running